CarouselDancing/vive-sync-client/README.md

 ## Configuration of built executable

-Currently remove because StreamingAssets did not work on the Quest.
+Currently removed because StreamingAssets did not work on the Quest.